Victony: Outlaw EP and Stubborn

+"Stubborn" and "Everything" were released in February and May 2024 respectively, with the latter including a sample of the song "sunflower" by Post Malone and Swae Lee.
+The two songs would later be included in his forth coming album.

+"Stubborn" the album was released on 21 June 2024, to much positive critical acclaim.
+It comprised 14 tracks with features from Saint Jhn, Shallipopi, Kzito, Asake, teezo touchdown, shorae Moore.

 Personal life

-He is currently a student of the Federal university of Technology Owerri (F.U.T.O).
+He graduated from the Federal university of Technology Owerri (F.U.T.O), where he studied petroleum engineering.
 On 21 April 2021, Victony was involved in a fatal car crash.
 The crash claimed the life of one of his friends, Doyin, and he needed surgery.

-Victony has remained in a wheelchair after the surgery, but stood to perform for the first time alongside Davido and Mayorkun on 24 December 2021.
+Victony remained on a wheelchair after the surgery, but stood to perform for the first time alongside Davido and Mayorkun on 24 December 2021.